crabisoft/pdbstore/docs/source/commands/promote.rst

 from an existing symbol store.

-By default, ``pdbstore promote`` command will generate a default comment for the transaction by using comment from specified transaction and appending `\ : Promote from <Input Symbol Store Path>`.
+By default, ``pdbstore promote`` command will generate a default comment for the transaction by using initial transaction comment and by appending `\ : Promote from <Input Symbol Store Path>`.
 If a comment is specified through ``-c/--comment`` command-line option, the specified comment will be used as it is.